Code and grammar assistance

 Use code runner

-To use the code runner for your code-related multimodal chat projects:
+To use the code runner for your multimodal chat projects that involve coding:

-4. View the Outputs field at the bottom of the response, which displays code execution results or errors.
+- View the Outputs field at the bottom of the response to see code execution results or errors.
+Update your response to fix any issues.

 Example code runner outputs